Cath Shaw, Founder

 The application of the Positive Living Skills program concepts are based on the principles or theories of:

 (1) Priming, an implicit memory effect where exposure to one stimulus influences a response to another stimulus.
-Concepts of the program support each other, and each level of the program acts as a primer for the following lessons at later stages

 The purpose of the Positive Living Skills Initiative is to help children learn a range of preventative and practical mental wellbeing skills and strategies so they can become adults who live as participating and contributing members of thriving communities.
+At the same time we are committed to supporting educators and families.

 The teacher-led Positive Living Skills programs are made up of evidence based concepts, skills and activities that will help children build a lifelong skillset to self-direct their own thinking processes, emotions, actions and outcomes.